eddelbuettel/r2u/README.md

 [FAQ](https://eddelbuettel.github.io/r2u/vignettes/FAQ/#why-does-it-have-more-packages-than-cran)
 about why this number is higher than CRAN, and variable between releases.)

-The sole exception are two packages we cannot build (as we do not have the required commercial software it accessess) plus less than a handful of 'odd builds' that fail and are skipped.
+The sole exception are packages we cannot build (as we do not have the required commercial software it accessess, or do not have the required more recent toolchain component) plus a handful or so of 'odd builds' that fail and are skipped.

 ### What is it Based On?